codenart/codenart.github.io/_posts/4-javascript/2017-08-28-javascript-3-function-scope.md

 programmers of the world.
 The original name of this type was `action` before the mistake has occurred in a documentation and spread over the programming world.
 Somewhere down the line, people started thinking like this type is something related to mathematics and make use of it the mathematical way.

-Let's scroll up the calendar a bit and talk about this type in term of `action`.
+Let's scroll up the calendar a bit and talk about this type in term of `action`. :D

 If you practice some Zen living approaches, then you will know that any `simple` action in our daily life can bring about blissful experience.
 Deeply influenced by Zen living style, the first programmers of the world have decided to bring